Creating an application

-- JSON Web Token (JWT), which is the default choice
+- JWT authentication: use a JSON Web Token (JWT), which is the default choice

-- A classical session-based authentication mechanism, like we are used to do in Java (this is how most people use Spring Security).
+- HTTP Session Authentication: the classical session-based authentication mechanism, like we are used to do in Java (this is how most people use Spring Security).
 You can use this option with Spring Social, which will enable you to use “social login” (such as Google, Facebook, Twitter): this is configured by Spring Boot’s support of Spring Social.